List of English-speaking labour attorneys in the Netherlands

 When do I need a Dutch employment lawyer in the Netherlands?

 You typically need a Dutch employment lawyer when facing complex workplace issues.
-This includes drafting or reviewing employment contracts, navigating dismissals, dealing with workplace disputes or conflicts, negotiating collective labor agreements, or handling issues related to employee benefits and employee rights.
+This includes drafting or reviewing employment contracts, handling dismissals, dealing with workplace disputes or conflicts, negotiating collective labor agreements, or handling issues related to employee benefits and employee rights.
 Both employers and employees benefit from the expertise of a lawyer in the Netherlands with in-depth knowledge of Dutch employment law.
 A lawyer can ensure legal compliance and protect your interests.

 Can I bring a lawsuit against my employer in the Netherlands?